-There are many more people out there asking for our help than there are resources at the Centre to provide the help needed.
+There are many more people out there asking for our help than there are resources at APPEAL to provide the help needed.
 We have received well over a thousand requests for assistance since we started as a charity.
 We see evidence every day that demonstrates that this country’s criminal justice system is broken and what is perhaps worse, the system is in denial about being broken.
 As a result, innocent people are being convicted and are then denied access to a hearing in which to present evidence that shows their conviction is unsafe.

-The Centre’s work is largely paid for by restricted grants that cover certain types of cases but not others.
+APPEAL’s work is largely paid for by restricted grants that cover certain types of cases but not others.
 For this reason, we have different criteria for how we consider men’s cases and women’s cases.